-If you’re looking for a secure cloud storage option, you can check out these Google drive alternatives.
-They are more secure and better for protecting your privacy and data.
+If you’re looking for a private, secure cloud storage option, you can check out these Google Drive alternatives:

-- Tresorit – This is a user-friendly cloud storage option based in Switzerland.
-They offer client-side encryption, but also utilize Microsoft Windows servers, which is one drawback.
+- Tresorit – A user-friendly cloud storage option based in Switzerland.

-- Sync.com – Based in Canada, Sync.com offers a secure, encrypted cloud storage solution for businesses and individuals.
+- Sync.com – Based in Canada, Sync offers a secure, encrypted cloud storage solution for businesses and individuals.

 Google Calendar alternative

 There are many solid Google Docs alternatives available.
 The largest offline document editing suite is, of course, Microsoft Office.
-However, it is not recommended because… Microsoft and privacy.
+As most people know, however, Microsoft is not the best company for privacy.
 Nonetheless, there are a few other good Google Docs alternatives:

-- Zoho Docs – This is another good Google Docs alternative with a clean interface and good functionality.
-You may be able to create an account through Zoho.eu, which should have better privacy protections due to GDPR laws.
+- Zoho Docs – This is another good Google Docs alternative with a clean interface and good functionality, although it isn’t the best choice if privacy is your top priority.

-- OnlyOffice – OnlyOffice feels a bit more restricted than some of the other options in terms of features, but it remains a decent alternative.
+- OnlyOffice – OnlyOffice feels a bit more restricted than some of the other options in terms of features.

 Google Photos alternative